Cameco (CCO) Q4 2024 earnings summary

 Adjusted EBITDA rose 73% year-over-year to $1.53 billion in 2024, with annual net earnings of $172 million and adjusted net earnings of $292 million, reflecting higher sales volumes, improved realized prices, and a return to Tier One production levels.

-Produced about 23.4 million pounds of uranium in 2024, with McArthur River/Key Lake setting a new annual production record at 20.3 million pounds.
+Produced 23.4 million pounds of uranium and delivered just under 34 million pounds in 2024; McArthur River/Key Lake set a new annual production record with 20.3 million packaged pounds.

-Cash from operations totaled $905 million, with year-end liquidity of $600 million in cash and $1 billion undrawn credit facility; total debt at $1.3 billion.
+Liquidity at year-end included $600 million in cash and $1 billion undrawn credit facility; total debt at $1.3 billion.

 Westinghouse contributed $483 million in adjusted EBITDA, despite a net loss due to purchase accounting and transition costs.